mozillaph/localization/hil-style-guide.md

 ### Formality and Tone

-* Target users of this project are people who speak and read Tagalog/Filipino.
+* Target users of this project are people who speak and read Hiligaynon.
-* Formal language version of Tagalog/Filipino is appropriate for all Mozilla L10n projects.
+* Formal language version of Hiligaynon is appropriate for all Mozilla L10n projects.

 ### Content Principles